siggame/Cadre/Games/Stardash/rules.md

-# MMAI 23: [StarDash] NOT DONE (If you see this, bug the developers)
+# MMAI 23: [StarDash]

-Newtonian is a game focused on making fusion.
+Stardash is a game focused on making fusion.

 ## [Map][Map]
 - coordinate based